 All persons entering the golf course and practice areas are assuming the inherent risks of golf.
 These risks include but are not limited to serious bodily injury or death from stray balls, clubs, inclement weather and irregular landscapes, and damage to property from natural elements or actions of others.

 Electrical Thunderstorms represent a serious threat to life.
 When this type of storm threatens, immediately discontinue play or practice and take shelter or other appropriate precautions.
+Ensure that your golf clubs are not near you; they have the potential to attract lightning.
 If you cannot find adequate shelter (our courses do provide several shelters and restrooms sprinkled throughout the golf course), seek safety by avoiding open areas, water, metal, wire fences, overhead wires or power lines, isolated trees, elevated ground, machinery and golf carts.
 Players should seek sheltered areas such as a Clubhouse, maintenance building, on-course building, automobile, dense woods or low-lying areas.
 It is solely the decision of the golfer as to the safety of a weather situation.
 All golfers stopping play due to threatening weather have the right to continue from where they stopped when they determine it is safe to return.
 To ensure this right, golfers must advise the golf shop staff of their intentions.

 In addition, our golf Shop Staff MAY sound a warning signal form an air horn of one long blast which indicates that staff has observed a threatening weather situation (lightning, severe wind, or other dangers) and patrons must immediately suspend play and seek shelter.
 This decision will be based on available weather reports and an objective appraisal of the weather conditions.
 This warning is not intended to replace the responsibility of the golfer in determining the safety of the weather situation.
 Play may not resume until the Golf Staff sounds the “all-clear” signal of two short blasts from the air horn.